S4 method for class 'clv.data'

 )

-# S4 method for clv.data.dynamic.covariates
+# S4 method for class 'clv.data.dynamic.covariates'

 pnbd(